Project Program Manager Jobs at Brown and Caldwell with Visa Sponsorship

 - Scope: Collaborate and prepare detailed scopes of work to set clear expectations and prevent project overruns.
 Develop clear assumptions and limitations and set realistic expectations and a solid pathway to delivering quality work successfully.

-- Schedule: Collaborate on the development and maintenance of project schedules to provide timely resource allocation and delivery.
-Recommend and assist implementation of schedule delay mitigation measures if needed.
+- Schedule: Collaborate on the development and maintenance of project schedules to provide for timely resource allocation and delivery.
+Recommend and assist implementation of schedule delay mitigation measures as needed.

-- Budget: Develop and collaborate on work breakdown structures and project budgets aligned with scope and schedule to set project up for financial success.
-Manage budget on project to meet planned project performance metrics.
+- Budget: Develop and collaborate on work breakdown structures and project budgets aligned with scope and schedule to set a project up for financial success.
+Manage budget on project to meet financial plan.

 - Change Management: Identify and manage internal and external changes to mitigate risks.
-Identify and recommend change management, in collaboration with project team, prepare the scope and budget for the change order, and gain client endorsement and approval for the change to minimize financial and execution risk to BC.
+Identify and recommend change management, in collaboration with project team, prepare the scope and budget for the change, and gain client endorsement and approval for the change to minimize financial and execution risk to BC.

 - Risk Management: Ability to identify risks, develop risk mitigation strategies and perform ongoing risk monitoring and mitigation throughout the project lifecycle.
 Identify and escalate risks, collaborate with teams to prepare mitigation strategies for each risk, monetization of each risk, and update the risk profile on the project throughout the lifecycle of a project.